adaptivestone/framework-documentation/docs/05-models.md

           email: this.email,
         };
       },
-      anotherMethod,
+            // anotherMethod,
     } as const;
   }

   /**
-   * as well we should have viruals methods for model to interact with
+   * We should also have virtual methods for the model to interact with.
    * const SomeModel = appInstance.getModel('SomeModel');
    * const someModel = await SomeModel.findOne({email:"cfff"});
    * const fullName = await someModel.fullName // virtual field